awagen/kolibri/kolibri-base/local-setup/README.md

 ### Start and stop in short
 In the scripts folder you'll find some helper scripts
-- kind-with-registry.sh: starts up local kind cluster and startsup local docker image registry that can be used by kind cluster
+- start-kind-with-registry.sh: starts up local kind cluster and startup local docker image registry that can be used by kind cluster
 - installServices.sh: install service, ui and response-juggler
 - deleteServices.sh: delete service, ui and response-juggler deployments
 - deleteKindClusterAndRemoveKindRegistry.sh: terminate kind cluster and remove the local kind image registry

 ### Using hpa locally
 - to allow hpa to pickup pod metrics locally, metrics server needs to be installed: https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/